 Lordy be, why is it that every generation thinks they are the first and newest at everything?
 In particular, I am talking about taking quick jobs that require lots of movement.
 What we are currently referring to the “gig economy.”
 This is not a new phenomenon.
 The gig economy did not just appear out of thin smartphones!
 People with skills have always traveled with their tools from one place to another, getting a quick job before moving to the next town.
 We have been doing it since we invented money.
 Technology has just put a radical level of access to these types of jobs into the hands of billions of people.

 Here, we’re using the word gig to describe work that is temporary, without commitment.
-A job by contrast is a regular remunerative position.
+A job, by contrast, is a regular remunerative position.
 How we think of a job today can also be further divided into subcategories.
-So, what’s the difference and what’s best for you to earn a living?
+So, what’s the difference between gig vs. job and what’s best for you to earn a living?

 - care giving (Care.com, Sitter City)

 - administrative assistance (taskeveryday, virtual office)

 - online promoter/social media manager (almost any social media platform)